Savannah River Site: Environmental remediation

-The Forest Service also maintained a wildlife and botany conservation programs.
-The red-cockaded woodpecker was listed as an endangered species in 1970, but through the efforts of the Forest Service their numbers on site grew from four in 1970 to 120 in 2002.
-Other species being monitored and protected included the bald eagle, wood stork, American alligator, shortnose sturgeon and the smooth purple coneflower.
-In 1996, the Forest Service established the Savannah River Environmental Sciences Field Station to provide instruction in environmental sciences to university undergraduates.

-SRNL Senior Scientist Wendy Kuhne collects plant samples along SRS Tinker Creek.

-SRNL postdoc Maria Kriz works on structural characterization of materials using X-Rays.

-In 2007, scientists examining the high-level waste storage tanks were surprised to find a new species of radiation-resistant extremophiles inside one of the tanks.
-The greenish-orange slime was named Kineococcus radiotolerans.
-While the high level of radiation inside the tanks would have been lethal to almost any other species, this one had the ability to rebuild its DNA in four to six hours.

-Archaeological investigations were initiated on the site in 1973 at the request of the DOE to comply with Executive Order 11593.
-The South Carolina Institute of Archaeology and Anthropology of the University of South Carolina began conducting archaeology at the Savannah River Plant in 1973 and established a permanent presence on site in 1978 as the Savannah River Archaeological Program (SRARP), which performed data analysis of prehistoric and historic sites on the land.
-This resulted in a greater understanding of the site's past in a series of books, journal articles and monographs.

-Post-Cold War transition and cleanup operations (1993–present)

-Reactor decommissioning and environmental remediation

 Decades of nuclear material production for defense purposes, along with the site's historical waste disposal practices, have led to significant environmental contamination, the accumulation of large quantities of nuclear waste and surplus nuclear materials requiring disposal, and the need to safely decommission numerous disused facilities.
 Disposal techniques, such as the use of seepage basins for liquid waste and underground tanks for high-level radioactive materials, directly contaminated soil, groundwater, and surface water.
 This contamination posed substantial risks to the health and safety of surrounding communities and local ecosystems.
 Soil contamination was particularly widespread, with over 90 acres in D Area affected by coal ash disposal, the burial of soil contaminated following the 1966 Palomares incident in Spain, and the presence of radioactive iodine-129 near fuel processing facilities.
 Furthermore, the site's location adjacent to the Savannah River, a major regional water source, presented a clear pathway for contaminants to migrate downstream, potentially impacting water quality for numerous communities and ecosystems.
 Consequently, recognizing these risks, the decommissioning of nuclear facilities and the environmental remediation of contaminated areas became imperative by the end of the 1980s.

+SRNS engineers George Blount and Jeff Thibault inspect equipment used to remove low-level groundwater contamination.